bandprotocol/bandchain-docs/docs/data-tunnel/route-types/03-ibc-hook.md

 ## Implementing a WASM Contract

 Below is an example implementation of a WASM contract to support an **IBC Hook Tunnel**.
-The full implementation is available in the [cw-band repository](https://github.com/bandprotocol/cw-band/blob/main/contracts/tunnel-consumer-ibc-hook).
+The full implementation will be available in the cw-band repository [Link to be added].

 ```rust
 #[cfg(not(feature = "library"))]